mybeliefs/mybeliefs.github.io/docs/New Testament/General Letters/3 john.md

 - Encourages Gaius in his hospitality towards teachers traveling to share the gospel.
 - Speaks against Diotrephes, a prideful leader of one of the churches in Asia Minor.

-### Difficulties
-None.

-## Observations

-- There can be bad people in a church community

-## Chapters (1)

-### Ch 1
-> Support people in ministry, Do not imitate what is evil but what is good

-- Support people in ministry `8`
-- Diotrephes does not acknowledge John’s authority `9`
-- Talking wicked nonsense against them (John and others) `10`
-- Do not imitate what is evil but what is good.`11`